-Supplement 5 to ITU-T A-series Recommendations
+Draft revised Supplement 5 to ITU-T A-series Recommendations

 Guidelines for collaboration and exchange of information with other organizations

 1 Scope

 ITU-T maintains cooperative relationships with many other organizations.
 The technologies for which these organizations are responsible continue to converge, which has resulted in an increase of interdependency between ITU-T's work programme and the programmes of other organizations.
 This Supplement describes a process for authoritative document exchange with another organization, which is to be agreed upon with that organization.
 It also introduces generic procedures for developing an ITU-T document (Recommendation, Supplement, etc.) in collaboration with one (or more) other organization(s).
 Such generic procedures are to be considered as guidelines for negotiating a process or mode of collaboration with other qualified organization(s).